elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

-## Navigate to Weather Operations Center to verify the result
+## Navigate to Weather Operations Center - Dashboard Visualization

 1. Login to Weather Operations Center with your username and password by launching http://weatheroperationscenter.ibm.com - and navigate to Dashboard Visualization -> Interactive Map